 Perhaps the most significant property of high-speed steel is its toughness.
 SKH51 (M2) steel is the most shock-resistant of the high-speed steels, making it especially suitable for use in a chisel that may impact hard objects in daily use but must survive without chipping or breaking.
 This toughness provides huge benefits in the situations described further below.

 Abrasion resistance goes hand-in-hand with toughness, but it is a different characteristic many misunderstand.
 It does not mean a cutting edge will be sharper than a cutter made of high-carbon steel, only that it won’t wear and become dramatically rounded-over as quickly.
 In the case of chisels, a blade made from highly abrasion-resistant tool steel will reach a certain level of sharpness (or dullness) and remain at that level a relatively long time allowing a cutter to keep on cutting without becoming useless.
-But the quality of the cut will decrease, and energy necessary to motivate the blade will of course increase as the blade dulls with use.
+But the quality of the cut will decrease, and energy necessary to motivate the blade will of course increase as the blade dulls.
+No free lunch, sorry to say.

 Abrasion resistance is not typically considered overly important in blades where great sharpness is given priority, but it is extremely important when the blade is used to cut materials such as exotic hardwoods that contain silica crystals, or Engineered Wood Products that contain hard adhesives and/or highly-abrasive particles such as silicon carbide deposited by sandpaper, or dirty wood contaminated with sand, grit and other contaminants that will literally destroy the cutting edge of a plain high-carbon steel blade making it useless.

 Just as a strong truck would be at a hopeless disadvantage in a Formula One race, a McLaren MP4/6 with all its speed, power and agility couldn’t tow a heavy trailer 100 yards through the mountains.
 Horses for courses.